ctysyh/EDSOS/0-Foundations/0.1-Arbor-Strux/Arxil Language Specification.md

 Operands refer to field names declared in the node’s `data` section.
 Parentheses around an identifier in an operand (e.g., `(x)`) are **ALWAYS** required.

 *   **Ordinary Opcodes**: Opcodes like `add`, `mul`, `and`, and `cpy` are Ordinary Opcodes.
 Their legality and precise runtime behavior are **entirely determined by the types of their operands in the scope of the data type of the `OperTarg`**.
 The compiler consults the `.tsltype` definitions to verify that the requested operation is supported (i.e., listed in the type's `ops` set) and to generate the correct low-level code (e.g., a native instruction, a library call, or a lowered instruction sequence).
-TSL specifies 12 *recommended* Ordinary Opcodes, along with best practice guidelines for any custom Ordinary Opcodes, as detailed in Appendix A.1.
+Arxil specifies 12 *recommended* Ordinary Opcodes, along with best practice guidelines for any custom Ordinary Opcodes, as detailed in Appendix A.1.

-*   **Generic Opcodes**: Some operators are part of TSL's reserved language operators, including `exec`, `cond` and `cycl`.
+*   **Generic Opcodes**: Some operators are part of Arxil's reserved language operators, including `exec`, `cond` and `cycl`.
 They have special meanings and formats, falling under the exceptional cases difined here, as detailed in Appendix A.2.

-*   **Structural Opcodes**: Certain opcodes directly correspond to atomic operations on the TS tree structure itself.
-Their static and dynamic semantics are tightly coupled to the TS Computational Model.
+*   **Structural Opcodes**: Certain opcodes directly correspond to atomic operations on the AS tree structure itself.
+Their static and dynamic semantics are tightly coupled to the AS Computational Model.
 A complete list of these opcodes is provided in Appendix A.3.

 #### 3.4.2 Function Blocks (`fn`)